Modi trying to mislead people with distorted facts: Mamata on PM-KISAN in Bengal | Headlines

 Modi trying to mislead people with distorted facts: Mamata on PM-KISAN in Bengal

 ''While he (PM Modi) publicly claimed his intention to help farmers of WB (West Bengal) through his PM Kisan Yojana and alleges non-cooperation of the state government, the fact is that he is trying to mislead the people with half-truth and distorted facts,'' Banerjee said in a statement.
-The prime minister lashed out at the West Bengal chief minister during a televised address, accusing her government of ''destroying'' the state and depriving its over 70 lakh farmers of benefits from the Centre's flagship PM-KISAN scheme under which Rs 6,000 per year is given to each farmer.
+The prime minister lashed out at the West Bengal chief minister, accusing her government of ''destroying'' the state and depriving its over 70 lakh farmers of benefits from the Centre's flagship PM-KISAN scheme under which Rs 6,000 per year is given to each farmer.

-Hitting back, she said that her government has always been ready to cooperate in the interest of the farmers.
-Maintaining that she has written two letters to the Union agriculture minister and has even spoken to him two days ago, Banerjee said ''they are refusing to cooperate and are instead indulging in malicious propaganda for political gains''.
+Banerjee said that her government has always been ready to cooperate in the interest of the farmers.
+Maintaining that she has written two letters to Union Agriculture Minister Narendra Singh Tomar and has even spoken to him two days ago, the chief minister said ''they are refusing to cooperate and are instead indulging in malicious propaganda for political gains''.

-The chief minister said that when the state is implementing so many schemes with the central government, the question of not cooperating on a scheme that is benefiting farmers seems absurd.
-Banerjee wrote to the Union agriculture minister on Monday, reiterating the state's request to route the PM-KISAN funds through the West Bengal government for disbursal among the farmers.
+Banerjee said that when the state is implementing so many schemes with the central government, the question of not cooperating on a scheme that is benefitting farmers seems absurd.
+She wrote to Tomar on Monday, reiterating the state's request to route the PM-KISAN funds through the West Bengal government for disbursal among the farmers.

-She had earlier written to the agriculture minister in September with the same proposal..
+She had earlier written to the agriculture minister in September with the same proposal.
+Under the Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) scheme, a financial benefit of Rs 6,000 per year is provided to small and marginal farmers, payable in three equal instalments of Rs 2,000 each.
+The fund is transferred directly to the bank accounts of the beneficiaries.

+''Today I regret that more than 70 lakh farmers in West Bengal have not been able to get benefits of PM Kisan Samman Nidhi.
+More than 23 lakh farmers of Bengal have applied online to take advantage of this scheme.
+But the state government has stopped the verification process for so long,'' Modi said addressing a virtual event after releasing over Rs 18,000 crore to more than nine crore farmer families under PM-KISAN.
+Denying the accusations of the prime minister, Banerjee alleged that the BJP-led Union government is used to indulging in politicking even at the cost of violating the established practices and norms regarding the implementation of central schemes by state governments.

 ALSO READ